eoghanfurlong/MVCinjQueryMobile/README.md

 ## Step 2
 Update the index.html page to add a reference to the Google Maps page that we created.
-Examine the code and comments to see how it works.

 		<div data-add-back-btn="true" data-role="page" class="page" id="googleMap"></div>

 ## Step 3
-In the models folder (client/default/app/models), create a map.js file and add the following code:
+In the models folder (client/default/app/models), create a map.js file and add the following code.
+Examine the code and comments to see how it works.

 		var mapModel = {
 			data : null,